-The student and the student's Graduate Advisory Committee will jointly decide if the student will take a written field preliminary examination or replace the written prelim with a paper.
-If the paper is chosen, the student's graduate advisory committee is allowed to work with the student to complete the paper.
-The quality of the paper will be determined by the student's Graduate Advisory Committee and the same committee will determine if the paper is a pass or fail.
-The student's Graduate Advisory Committee will also determine if the paper can be part of the dissertation.
+The student and the student's Graduate Committee will jointly decide if the student will take a written field preliminary examination or replace the written prelim with a paper.
+If the paper is chosen, the student's Graduate Committee is allowed to work with the student to complete the paper.
+The quality of the paper will be determined by the student's Graduate Committee and the same committee will determine if the paper is a pass or fail.
+The student's Graduate Committee will also determine if the paper can be part of the dissertation.
 The paper must be completed before the oral preliminary examination and must be presented at the oral exam.

-Preliminary Oral Examination
+Oral Preliminary Examination

-All students must take an oral preliminary examination administered by Students' Graduate Advisory Committees.
+All students must take an oral preliminary examination administered by Students' Graduate Committees.
 Through the preliminary examination, the student's Advisory Committee should satisfy itself that the student has demonstrated the following qualifications: